DigitalLeaves/ParallaxBackground/README.md

 ParallaxBackground
 ==================

-ParallaxBackground allows you to integrate a parallax background effect in your SpriteKit games.
+ParallaxBackground allows you to integrate a parallax scrolling effect in your SpriteKit games.

 Usage
 =====